 The time domain signal is what is measured by the ZULF NMR spectrometer.
-The final step of the simulation is to
+The final step of the simulation is to transform the measured signal from the time domain to the frequency domain using a discrete Fourier transform.
+Programming environments such as MATLAB or Mathematica are equipped with built-in functions for fast Fourier transformation.

-- 5 mation.
 We will not discuss the mathematics behind this process, but we will give a few practical hints.
-Contrary to highfield NMR, ZULF spectra can be obtained with real magnetic field units (rather than arbitrary units).
-We will show how such units can be obtained. - 10 Let us call t and S the arrays of numbers containing the time and corresponding time domain signal values, respectively, which resulted from the previous steps (note that, in MATLAB's programming environment, such arrays are usually called vectors).
-Let us call K the number of elements - 15 of both arrays (which corresponds to the number of points in the time domain signal).
+Contrary to high-field NMR, ZULF spectra can be obtained with real magnetic field units (rather than arbitrary units).
+We will show how such units can be obtained.

+Let us call t and S the arrays of numbers containing the time and corresponding time domain signal values, respectively, which resulted from the previous steps (note that, in MATLAB's programming environment, such arrays are usually called vectors).
+Let us call K the number of elements of both arrays (which corresponds to the number of points in the time domain signal).
 For now, S consists of a sum of oscillating signals which do not decay with time as our simulation did not include relaxation effects.
-If we perform a Fourier transform on S, we will obtain non-Lorentzian line - 20 shapes (with distinctive sinc patterns).
+If we perform a Fourier transform on S, we will obtain non-Lorentzian line shapes (with distinctive sinc patterns).
 We must therefore artificially include relaxation by multiplying the signal with an apodization function, to force the signal to decay to 0.
 For liquid-state signals, the most common choice is a monoexponential decay which can be expressed as where S_k , t_k , l_B , and T_2 are the kth elements of t and S, the line broadening (in Hz), and the coherence time constant (in s), respectively.
-Note that the coherence time constant is often referred to as the spin-spin relaxation constants or trans-30 verse relaxation time constant.
+Note that the coherence time constant is often referred to as the spin-spin relaxation constants or transverse relaxation time constant.
 The signal intensities S'k define the apodized signal array S'.
 As shown in Eq.
-(36), we may choose to express the apodization function using either the coherence time constant T_2 or the line broadening l_B (in Hz), which are related by $\pi l_B = 1/T_2$.
-The former is the time 35 constant at which the time domain signal decays, while the latter is the full width at half height (FWHH) of the signals.
-In order to avoid "truncating" the decay of the time domain signal and the related spectral artifacts, we must fulfill the condition $T_2 \ll t{aq}$, where $t{aq} = \max{t_k}$ is the acquisition 40 time (or the length of the signal in the time domain).
+(36), we may choose to express the apodization function using either the coherence time constant T_2 or the line broadening l_B (in Hz), which are related by $\pi l{\rm B} = 1/T_2$.
+The former is the time constant at which the time domain signal decays, while the latter is the full width at half height (FWHH) of the frequency domain signals.
+In order to avoid "truncating" the decay of the time domain signal and the related spectral artifacts, we must fulfill the condition $T_2 \ll t{aq}$, where $t{aq} = \max\{t_k\}$ is the acquisition time (or the length of the signal in the time domain).
 Typically, we may choose T_2 and t{aq} so that $t{aq} = 5T_2$.
 Table 1 summarizes the parameters which were used in this paper.
-The apodization function of Eq.
-(36) yields Lorentzian signals as one would expect.
-However, without further apodization, the baseline of the spectra will have some distortions (Zhu et al., 1993), with the main distortion being a small off-

-25

-$$S'{k} = S{k} \exp(-\pi l{\mathrm{B}} t{k}) = S{k} \exp\left(-\frac{t{k}}{T{2}}\right),$$
+$$S_k' = S_k \exp(-\pi l_B t_k) = S_k \exp\left(-\frac{t_k}{T_2}\right),\tag{36}$$

-(36)